We aim to unite the people of the wide Black Sea region under the goal of sustainable development.

 The UN Sustainable Development Solutions Network (SDSN) has been operating since 2012 under the auspices of the UN Secretary-General.
 SDSN mobilizes global scientific and technological expertise to promote practical solutions for sustainable development, including the implementation of the Sustainable Development Goals (SDGs) and the Paris Climate Agreement.

-In June 2020, the SDSN Youth Black Sea was established to empower youth of the vast region of Black Sea, to create sustainable solutions and to be part of the global movement of SDSN Youth.
+In July 2020, the SDSN Youth Black Sea was established to empower the youth of the vast region of the Black Sea, to create sustainable solutions, and to be part of the global movement of SDSN Youth.

-The Networks expands its activities in 12 countries: Albania, Armenia, Azerbaijan, Bulgaria, Georgia, Greece, Moldova, Romania, Russia, Serbia, Turkey, Ukraine.
+The Networks expand their activities in 12 countries: Albania, Armenia, Azerbaijan, Bulgaria, Georgia, Greece, Moldova, Romania, Russia, Serbia, Turkey, Ukraine.

 SDSN Black Sea and SDSN Youth Black Sea are hosted by the Aristotle University of Thessaloniki in Greece.